BrainTravelingWaves/22FindEnsembles/README.md

 The 4 is part of a cluster with 24 gradiometer channel

-look SigF 24 gradientometr is 35 general channel or 'MEG0342'
+look SigF 24 gradientometr is 35 general channel or 'MEG0342' Ver 2.1 add create .fig It is necessary to set the path for the clusters and Fig